tpage99/wcpartners/src/pages/events/signup.md

 <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=rHl3xfiVYUypCCivdEeGZlACl5a-Wa9GqWSl2_5J2o9UODNLTElYVTdXTFFSNjZOQllRSU5WMVkyQi4u" style="margin: 0 auto; border: solid gray; ">
 <img src="https://res.cloudinary.com/wcpartners/image/upload/v1599748738/Halloween-Bingo-Party-flyer_ijc9wb.jpg" alt="flyer for virtual halloween bingo indicating date is october 29 at 6pm via microsoft teams and people are encouraged to wear costumes"></a>
 </div>

+---

+## Music Therapy

+Our next Music Therapy 8-week session will start in November and will be a hybrid class with a limited amount of in-person seated participants and additional online participants (class total is capped at 10).
+In-person participants will need to follow mask and temperature screening protocols due to Covid-19 state of emergency.

+These classes are provided at no cost to individuals receiving services with WC Partners.
+To sign-up for this session or future sessions, [please visit our interest/waitlist form here](https://forms.office.com/Pages/ResponsePage.aspx?id=rHl3xfiVYUypCCivdEeGZlACl5a-Wa9GqWSl2_5J2o9UMDNZUTZNTFlSU1pJRURIUkVPOFNKTkVUVi4u).

+To learn more about music therapy and WC Partners' collaboration with the Center for Music Therapy and Wellness, please go here: [WC Partners and Center for Music Therapy and Wellness](/events/music-therapy)